Check availability and register interest

-Full-fibre broadband is where fibre optic cables travel all the way from the exchange directly to your home.
-Most existing BT cables use fibre up to the cabinet, but the remaining cable is old-fashioned copper; this is where speeds drastically decrease.
+With full-fibre broadband, fibre optic cables travel all the way from the exchange directly to your home.
+Most existing BT cables will use fibre up to the cabinet, but the remaining cable is old-fashioned copper; this is where speeds drastically decrease.

 As we move into more impressive technology such as 8K televisions and internet-heavy gaming demanding higher quality connections, ultrafast broadband will be the only way to ensure all devices are connected to an acceptable quality.